davidblakneymoore/A-Function-for-Comparing-Multiple-Correlation-Coefficients-From-Independent-Correlations-in-R/README.md

 I'm also indebted to my former advisor, Karl Guillard, for introducing me to this technique and for generally sparking my interest in statistics.

-This function has been cited in at least one peer-reviewed journal article (Findor et al., 2021).
+This function has been cited in a peer-reviewed journal article (Findor et al., 2021).

 <b>Works Cited</b>